davidjeddy/learning_ruby/NOTES.md

 - Class names and module names are constants and follow the constants naming schema

-- A Ruby constant is also a reference to an object.
+- A Ruby constant is also a reference to an obect.

 ### Method Names